chun-eric/okinawamee/README.md

 focus:border-customFooterBackground
 focus:ring-1 focus:ring-customFooterBackground

-Day #4 - Main Collections Banner, Small Hero Banner and Bento Grid.
+Day #4 - Main Collections Banner,

 This section will hard.
 There are few things to make.